Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement

 \Cref{fig:performance-original_demand} also clearly illustrates the trade-off between service accessibility and other performance metrics.
-As the accessibility constraint becomes stricter, i.e., $p$ increases, the fraction of accessible zones increases while all other metrics are worse off.
+As the accessibility constraint becomes stricter, i.e., $p$ increases, the fraction of accessible zones increases, while all other metrics deteriorate.
 Nevertheless, when MFRL and MFC-based rebalancing policies are implemented, the performance only drops significantly when very high accessibility is required.
-For instance, by increasing $p$ from zero to 0.5, we lose less than 5\% in vehicle utilization rate under the best case.
+For instance, by increasing $p$ from zero to 0.5, we lose less than 5\% in the vehicle utilization rate under the best case.
 These results indicate that ride-sourcing platforms can easily achieve desirable service accessibility or, equivalently, ensure certain mobility equity without greatly sacrificing their service efficiency and profitability.

-Compared to MFC, MFRL stays at the majority of Pareto fronts of service fulfillment, vehicle utilization, and service rate, though it tends to produce more vehicle rebalancing orders and longer pickup distances.
+Compared to MFC, MFRL remains on the majority of Pareto fronts for service fulfillment, vehicle utilization, and service rate, though it tends to produce more vehicle rebalancing orders and longer pickup distances.
 Therefore, MFRL could be a preferred choice if the operational budget is not tightly limited.
 Particularly, it not only achieves better service performances than the LP-based policies but its low inference time enables real-time responses to market changes and effective rebalancing decisions (see \Cref{tbl:compute_time}).
 On the other hand, MFC could also be an ideal option when less training time is available, as its performance gap from MFRL is not substantial.